Charles H. Tweed: Career

-It is important to note that Tweed's philosophy was different than Edward Angle, his mentor.
+Tweed's philosophy was different than Edward Angle, his mentor.
 Edward Angle practiced strictly without extraction of teeth to achieve harmonious occlusion.
 Tweed believed that extracting teeth lead to a more harmonious profile than what Angle achieved in his practice and was the best technique to prevent orthodontic relapse.
 In 1940, Tweed took 100 patients and treated them without extractions.
 When their treatment had failed, he then treated them with extractions for no additional fee.
 He presented his findings in 1940 at the AAO annual meeting.
 According to Proffit et al., under the leadership of Charles Tweed, extraction of teeth was reintroduced into orthodontics in the 1940s and 1950s to enhance facial esthetics and occlusal relationships.

-However, Tweed's "serial extraction" technique met with opposition from some colleagues, such as the world-renowned Dr. B. F. Dewel, later president of the American Association of Orthodontics, who termed the procedure a "mutilation" of the facial structure and critiqued Tweed's idiosyncratic ideal of beauty: a recessed face was hardly more attractive than a "full smile", he claimed.
+Tweed's "serial extraction" technique met with opposition from some colleagues, such as the world-renowned Dr. B. F. Dewel, later president of the American Association of Orthodontics, who termed the procedure a "mutilation" of the facial structure and critiqued Tweed's idiosyncratic ideal of beauty: a recessed face was hardly more attractive than a "full smile", he claimed.
 The "extraction versus non-extraction debate" became and remains the most controversial issue in the orthodontic industry, and grew especially heated after the Brimm lawsuit of 1986, in which a young Michigan woman won 1.3 million dollars from her orthodontist due to what the jury termed "mutilation" of her facial structure.
 The members of the American Association of Orthodontics, after this lawsuit, bonded to defend Tweed's technique, and today it continues, despite frequent challenges and extraction victim reports, to be an industry standard, with Tweed hailed as "a pioneer."

 Tweed published his first article in the Angle Orthodontist journal, titled "Reports of Cases Treated with the Edgewise Arch Mechanism".
 He published the textbook Clinical orthodontics in 1966 which summed up over 40 years of his research and work in the field of orthodontics.

 Tweed during his discussions on a particular Orthodontic subject was famous for this saying "Just put your plaster on the table" which meant Let the Treatment Speak For Itself.